About You (the Reader)

 All the above problems ensue because some beliefs have crept into the popular wisdom which aren’t true.
 Here at JumpLeap, we reject the following:

-While there’s no credible research to back up these claims, there’s plenty that says otherwise.
+While there’s no credible research to back up these false claims, there’s plenty that argues otherwise.
 For example, here’s an excerpt from a Collins/Porras Harvard Business Review article from 1996.
+They coined the BHAG concept in their book, Built to Last.

-Fortunately, the JumpLeap Newsletter is built on an ongoing study of more than 50 strategic plans of a long-term nature.
-Along with various partners over 20+ years, I (Francis) participated in all of them using the EndPoint approach invented by Framework Consulting.
+Fortunately, the JumpLeap Newsletter is built on an ongoing study of more than 60 strategic plans of a long-term nature.
+I (Francis) participated in all of them, using the EndPoint Method crafted by my company, Framework Consulting.

 If any of this has raised your curiosity, don’t leave without claiming a subscription.
 Or a Free Trial.